The international director of Creation Research John Mackay,...

 Automated Individual Decision-making: Premier does not currently employ automated processing/ profiling that produce legal effects on individuals.
 You have the right to object to direct marketing profiling (See "Right to Object to Direct Marketing" below).

-Our Legitimate Interest to Send You Direct Marketing Communications
+Our Legitimate Interest to Send You Direct Marketing Communications by Post and Phone

 We believe that our supporters share our genuine interest of spreading the gospel across the land through our diverse media channels.